supplycart/interview-case-study/README.md

 9. **API Design** (if applicable): RESTful design principles and clear documentation.

 10. **Error Handling**: Graceful error handling and informative error messages.

+**Frontend**

+1. **Use of JavaScript Framework**: A modern JS framework (e.g., Vue, React) is required.
+Blade-only implementations will not be accepted.

+2. **Component Structure**: UI broken into reusable, manageable components.

+3. **User Experience**: Clear navigation, responsiveness, and usability.

+4. **Styling**: Use of TailwindCSS or another CSS framework to ensure consistent design.

+5. **Frontend Error Handling**: Proper user feedback for failed actions or edge cases.

 ## Submission Guidelines